 Line 20.
 Quarterly Contributions and Liquidity Shortfalls.
 Line 20a.
 Did the Plan Have a Funding Shortfall for the Prior Plan Year?
-In accordance with ERISA section 303(j)(3) and Code section 430(j)(3), only plans that have a funding shortfall for the preceding plan year are subject to an accelerated quarterly contribution schedule.
+In accordance with Code section 430(j)(3) and ERISA section 303(j)(3), only plans that have a funding shortfall for the preceding plan year are subject to an accelerated quarterly contribution schedule.
 For this purpose, a plan is considered to have a funding shortfall for the prior year if the funding target reported on line 3d, column (2) is greater than the actuarial value of assets reported on line 2b, reduced by the sum of the funding standard carryover balance and prefunding balance reported on line 13, columns (a) and (b), with all figures taken from the prior year's Schedule SB.
-However, see Code section 430(f)(4)(B)(ii) and ERISA section 303(f)(4)(B)(ii) for special rules in the case of a binding agreement with the PBGC providing that all or a portion of the funding standard carryover balance and/or prefunding balance is not available to offset the minimum required contribution for the prior plan year.